agraef/raptor/README.md

 The meter can be changed with the three strips of radio buttons in the middle of the subpatch.
 The *green* strip changes the numerator, the *red* strip the denominator of the meter.
-In addition, the white strip allows you to change the number of subdivisions of the meter's base pulse, 1 meaning no subdivision, 2 subdividing the base pulse into 2 pulses, 3 subdivision into into 3 pulses, etc. In particular, the subdivisions lets you play tuplets by choosing a suitable denominator and the subdividing the base pulses accordingly.
-E.g., to play eighth tuplets, you'd choose 4 as the denominator in the red strip and then 3 in the white strip.
+In addition, the white strip allows you to choose a tuplet subdivision, 1 meaning no subdivision, 2 duplets, 3 triplets, etc., up to 7-tuplets.
+(This only calculates a rough approximation of tuplets which is expressible as a Raptor meter in the format discussed below, but it should yield the expected result in the most common cases.
+For complicated meters it is often easier to get what you want by adjusting tempo and meter directly, using the input format for meters discussed below.)

-The meter is displayed in the symbol entry widget above the white strip of radio buttons, and can also be entered directly there.
-The format used by Raptor allows you to specify the meter using the customary n/m notation where n denotes the numerator (the number of base pulses making up a measure) and m the denominator (unit of the base pulse) of the meter.
-The latter is usually a power of 2, but Raptor allows you to use any positive integer there which is useful when tuplets are the base pulse of the meter.
+The resulting meter is displayed in the symbol entry widget above the white strip of radio buttons, and can also be entered directly there.
+The format used by Raptor allows you to specify a meter using the customary n/m notation where n denotes the numerator (the number of base pulses making up a measure) and m the denominator (unit of the base pulse) of the meter.
+The latter is usually a power of 2, but Raptor allows you to use any positive integer there, which is useful when tuplets are the base pulse of the meter.
 Moreover, the numerator n can also be specified in *stratified* form by explicitly listing the decomposition of the meter into different levels separated by dashes.
 E.g., 12/16 can also be specified as 4-3/16 or 2-2-3/16.
 Or you could write 6-2/16 or 2-3-2/16 to denote a 6/8 meter subdivided into 16th notes.
 Likewise, a 6/8 meter subdivided into triplets would be specified as 18/24, 6-3/24 or 2-3-3/24.
-(If this sounds complicated, just use the radio button strips instead, a suitable meter will then be figured out automatically.)

 The default meter is 4/4 (common time) a.k.a.
 2-2/4.
 If you don't specify a stratified meter, Raptor does the stratification internally anyway, by